ericchapman/ruby_wamp_client/README.md

 ## Revision History

+ - v0.0.9:
+   - Added support for transport override and 'faye-websocket' transport
+   - Added "on(event)" callback (still support legacy methods)
+   - Increased Test Coverage for 'Transport' and 'Connection' classes
  - v0.0.8:
    - Exposed 'yield' publicly to allow higher level libraries to not use the 'defer'
    - Removed library version dependency